Segun Atere

-Oluwasegun Atere (born 2 November 1985) is a Nigerian football midfielder currently playing for Giwa FC.
+Oluwasegun Atere (born 2 November 1985) is a Nigerian former professional footballer who plays as a midfielder.

 Career

-He began his career with hometown Shooting Stars's feeder team in 2000 before joining the main team.
+He began his career with hometown Shooting Stars' feeder team in 2000 before joining the main team.
 In July 2003 he joined Jupiler League side K.A.A.
 Gent in a two-year deal.
 In January 2005, he moved to Belgian lower league team K.F.C.
 Evergem-Center on loan.
 He played 2 years and 6 months with the team before moving back to his home country and signing with Kwara United F.C.
 He signed with NPFL debutants Giwa FC in 2014.

 International career

 Atere played on the Golden Eaglets squad that won the African U-17 Championship gold medal in Seychelles in 2001.
 He was also on the national U-20 in 2002 while he was in El-Kanemi and was on the runner-up U-23 team at the 2003 All Africa games hosted by Nigeria.